smallwhisky.com masthead

 A synopsis serves to communicate the heart of a novel in precisely the same way that a resume is useful in seducing a lover.

 Tonight you stop by the big old indie bookstore kittycorner from Union Station.
-It’s just before closing, but you only want to pop upstairs and see if the new Joshua Ferris is in.
-You’re hardly in the door when the woman comes on the public address system to say the store will close in ten minutes.
+It’s just before closing, but you only want to pop upstairs to see if the new St Aubyn is in.
+You’re hardly in the door when the woman comes on the PA system to say the store closes in ten minutes.

-It’s as you’re crossing the second floor maze of towering stacks that you notice it.
-Where the Horror section ends, and Young Adult begins, there’s a ten-inch gap between shelf the units.
-It shouldn’t strike you as any kind of egress; you’d have to turn sideways and squeeze through.
-But you can see a sort of nook with shelved books.
-And thumb-tacked to the end cap of the Horror unit is the mailing face of a postcard with a ballpoint-drawn arrow pointing the way through.
-Written under this, in thin letters with over-emphatic serifs, is Old Children
+It’s as you’re crossing the 2nd floor maze of towering stacks that you notice it.
+Where HORROR ends and YOUNG ADULT begins, there’s a ten-inch gap between the shelf units.
+It doesn’t strike you as any kind of egress; you’d have to turn sideways to squeeze through.
+But on the other side, you see a sort of nook with shelved books.
+Thumb-tacked to the end cap of the Horror stack is the mailing face of a postcard with a penciled arrow pointing the way through.
+Under this, in thin letters with over-emphatic serifs, is OLD CHILDREN.

-A pair of soft armchairs.
-An end table between them, with a parchment-shade lamp.
-Someone’s cup from the coffee shop downstairs
+Three soft armchairs.
+End tables between them, with parchment-shade lamps.
+Someone’s cup from the coffee shop downstairs.

-And maybe you’d thought of fire, because out of the corner of your eye you registered to your right the little hearth in the bottom middle of the wall.
+And maybe you’d thought of fire because out of the corner of your eye you’d registered the little hearth in the middle of the right wall.
 In it, a silent blaze of paper-birch logs.
-A fake fire of course — there’s no chimney above the stack — but an awfully good one, the first satisfactory artificial fireplace you’ve laid eyes on, with no gas hiss, and green and purple flames intermittently wagging from the ends of the backwall log.
-And then you feel its warmth on your face, and smell woodsmoke that brings to mind a great house when you must have been very small, with a servants’ stairway off the kitchen, and streetlamps throughout the gardens, and a great stable with four wings and what you still believe was a dance floor in the middle.
+A fake fire, of course; there’s no chimney above — but it’s an awfully good one, the first really satisfying artificial fireplace you’ve laid eyes on, with no gas hiss, and green and purple flames intermittently wagging from the ends of the backwall log.
+But then you feel the warmth on your face, and smell woodsmoke that brings to mind a great house when you must have been very small, with a servants’ stairway off the kitchen, and streetlamps throughout the gardens, and a great stable with four wings and what you still believe was a dance floor in its midst.

-By now you’re taking in the shelf labels, written out n the same hand as the postcard.
+By now you’re taking in the individual shelf labels.
+They’re written out in the same hand as the postcard.
 CLASSICAL WONDER, ANAGOGIC WONDER, MAGICAL REALISM.
 Well, you recognize the last one.

 The ceiling lights flash twice.
-On the PA system a woman says the store will close in five minutes.
+The woman announces the store closes in five minutes.

 The categories make no obvious sense.
 Here’s C.S.
-Lewises stuck next to the Murakamis.
-An adjoining shelf is taken up by the new Harry Potter premium editions, the ones adults buy to replace the old hardcovers falling apart, or would if it weren’t for the author’s pet hatreds.
+Lewis’s trilogy of sci-fi stuck next to the Murakamis.
+The next shelf down is taken up by the new Harry Potter premium editions, the ones adults buy to replace their old hardcovers falling apart, if they're not put off by the author’s pet hatreds.
 These overbear a few thin volumes of Harvey by Mary Chase.
-Above this on the top shelf, faced outward to display its cover, is the latest Phillip Pullman, and next to that A Wind in the Willows, the edition with illustrations by A.E.
+On an adjoining shelf, faced outward to display the front cover, is the latest Phillip Pullman.
+And next to that is A Wind in the Willows, the edition with illustrations by A.E.
 Shepard.
 And adjacent, a couple of John Masefields.

 The overhead lights flicker again, and go dim.
 You’ll have only the sconces along the walls to light your way out and down now.
 And anyway you can’t make out the spines anymore, not in the firelight and the glow from the little lamp.

-No, you’re looking at a pair of rounded, noticeably crisp depressions in the cushion made by an invisible sitter.
+No, you’re looking at a pair of rounded, crisp depressions made in the cushion by an invisible sitter.

 If Koye were here, we would have him sign our copy of VQR, and we would offer him the most troublesome praise one human being can offer another.